-A pattern of pelvic pain in women due to varicose veins inside the pelvis.
-There are several reasons the varicose veins may form.
+Pelvic congestion syndrome, also known as PCS, is a pattern of pelvic pain in women due to varicose veins located inside or around the pelvis area.
+There are several reasons that varicose veins may form.

 Symptoms of PCS